AI Strategy / Foundation

 01

-Start with this video's job: This video gives you a decision map for the AI agent 'scaffolding' layer—prompts vs. skills vs. plugins vs. MCPs/connectors vs. hooks/scripts—so you stop overloading prompts and instead package repeatable work the right way.
-Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
+Start with this video's job: Nate B Jones demystifies the 'agentic scaffolding' or mech-suit around an LLM, giving a plain-English decision map for when to use a prompt, a skill, a plugin, an MCP/connector, or a hook/script, using Codex and Claude as running examples so non-engineers can build their own agent harness.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 1:23, where the video says: “The story is not just that Codex happens to have extensions.
 The story is that agents are becoming capable enough to do very rich work and we are now at a point with simplicity and understanding of these...”

 02

-Use "Workflow" to locate the part of the ai strategy workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 7:51, where the video says: “consistently, a plugin is a bigger package around that.
 So, we've gone from prompts to skills, now we're at plugins.
 A plugin can include skills, but it can also include app integrations, MCP servers, hooks, assets, commands, metadata.”

 03